swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

 By using DVC stages to create a pipeline, you can execute all of your experiment's steps by simply running the `dvc repro` command.
-As a result, DVC will only execute stages that must be ran, making it easy to reproduce the experiment and track the effects of changes.
+As a result, DVC will only execute stages that must be run, making it easy to reproduce the experiment and track the effects of changes.

 In this chapter, you will learn how to: